audrum/old-multinstall/README.md

 Set-ExecutionPolicy Unrestricted
 ```

-To execute the scripts just right click on the script and select the option _Run with PowerShell_, automatically it will ask for admin rights.
+Once done, to execute the scripts just right click on the script and select the option _Run with PowerShell_, automatically it will ask for admin rights.

 ![right click](assets/OBAMPu64uG.png)